eugeneai/aquarium/README.md

     uwsgi_python --ini-paste deployment.ini

-and point your browser (now the application is a stub, it dows nothing):
+and point your browser (now the application is a stub, it does nothing):

     http://<server or ip>:6543/p/a